veerendra2/veerendra2.github.io/_posts/2018-3-30-wireshark-install.md

 ---
 layout: post
-title: Build and install Wireshark
+title: Build and Install Wireshark
 categories: linux wireshark
 ---
-Instead of installing this software from a repository which sometimes we end up installing older version, let's install latest and stable version of wireshark to get all the benefits/features/bug fixes.
+Wireshark is a really great tool for analyzing traffic, whether it could be live traffic on interface or `.cap` file.
+The tool enables different types filtering on packets like follow stream, filer by protocol and IP, etc

-As we all know in Linux, if we need latest version of any software, most of the times we need to build from "source" tar ball which is pain full.
-Well that's why people prefer to use fancy package managers like `apt-get`, `apt`, `yum`, etc. for these kind of software.
-The main issue is, we have to hunt down the dependencies and install, that's what I did for this software.
+In order to install latest version of wireshark on Linux, one should built and install from source.
+Sometimes, building from source is difficult because, we have to hunt down the dependencies.
+That's what I did for this software.

-And again depends on your OS and package availability, you may need to install other dependencies.
+Depends on your OS and package availability, you may need to install other dependencies.
 I'm using Ubuntu Mate 16 and I found below are sufficient for me.

 #### 1. Install Dependencies

 {% highlight shell %}
 sudo apt-get install qtbase5-dev qtbase5-dev-tools qttools5-dev qttools5-dev-tools qtmultimedia5-dev libqt5svg5-dev
-sudo apt-get install libpcap-dev libgcrypt11-dev libglib2.0-dev ibglib2.0-dev
+sudo apt-get install libpcap-dev libgcrypt11-dev glib2.0 libgcrypt20-dev libglib2.0-dev ibglib2.0-dev
 {% endhighlight %}

 #### 2. Get the latest tar ball from [wireshark](https://www.wireshark.org/#download)